Tobacco – should we lighten up on plain packs?

 Posted on June 5, 2014

 I support most of the restrictions placed upon the tobacco industry.
-However, plain packaging could be counter-productive and risks setting a dangerous precedent.
+However, I’m not so sure about plain packaging, which could be counter-productive and risks setting a dangerous precedent.
 It’s an emotionally charged subject, involving preventable disease, suffering and death, but we shouldn’t indulge political correctness at the expense of common sense.

-Cigarette marketing is a risky topic to address for an ad man.
+Cigarette marketing is also a risky topic to address for an ad man.
 The vested interest argument is never far away.
 So let me be clear – I don’t smoke, have no tobacco clients and would be happy if everybody stopped smoking right now but this doesn’t mean that I’ll blindly support any anti-smoking measure.
-My commitment to ethics is not about fighting an imaginary battle between good and evil.

 The last time I wrote about this topic I took some flak.
 Fair enough, I accept that this is just my opinion.
-However, much of it came from fellow ad types who proudly proclaim that they’ll never promote tobacco but are quite happy to work with food brands whose liberal attitude to concealing equally harmful sugar and fat content doesn’t bother them at all.
+However, much of it came from fellow ad types who proudly shun tobacco but are quite happy to work with food brands whose liberal attitude to concealing equally harmful sugar and fat content doesn’t bother them at all.
 Perspective, combined with moderation and common sense, is more productive than moralistic hostility.
 It also has the added benefit of making you look less of a pompous, self-righteous arse.

 We live in a liberal society in which smoking is a legal activity.
 Unless this changes the argument is about the freedom of choice and ensuring everybody is fully aware of the consequences.
 There are now enough marketing regulations and health warnings in place to make the message crystal clear.
 Smoking is VERY BAD for you.
 It causes cancer, emphysema, hypertension, heart disease, chronic obstructive pulmonary disease and lots of other nasty conditions that can KILL you.
 It can HARM YOUR KIDS and others around you.
 It’s an EXPENSIVE dirty habit that drains your pocket and valuable NHS resources.
 You really shouldn’t do it.
 Got it?